Income Taxes

 Net deferred tax assets$— $—

-As of December 31, 2024, the Company had accumulated federal and state NOL carryforwards of approximately $96.5 million, and $248.0 million, respectively.
-Of the total federal net operating loss carryforwards, approximately $13.2 million were generated after January 1, 2018, and therefore do not expire.
-NOL generated after January 1, 2018, is subject to 80% limitation in accordance with the Tax Cuts and Jobs Act of 2017.
-The remaining federal net operating loss carryforwards of $83.2 million will begin to expire in 2033, and state tax loss carryforwards continue to expire.
-The remaining California NOL carryforwards of $182.4 million will begin expiring in 2029.
-The Company had approximately $43.3 million of foreign tax loss carryforwards as of December 31, 2024.
-The foreign tax loss carryforwards begin to expire in 2025, unless previously utilized.
+As of December 31, 2025, the Company had accumulated federal and state NOL carryforwards of approximately $379.0 million, and $349.3 million, respectively.
+Out of the total federal NOL carryforwards, approximately $295.3 million were generated after January 1, 2018, and therefore do not expire.
+NOLs generated after January 1, 2018, are subject to 80% limitation in accordance with the Tax Cuts and Jobs Act of 2017.
+The remaining federal NOL carryforwards of $83.7 million will begin to expire in 2034, and state NOL carryforwards continue to expire.
+The California NOL carryforwards of $200.5 million will begin expiring in 2029.
+The Company had approximately $34.3 million of international carryforwards as of December 31, 2025, which begin to expire in 2030.

-The Company also has federal and California research credit carryforwards of approximately $30.7 million and $29.3 million, respectively, as of December 31, 2024.
-The federal research credit carryforwards will begin expiring in 2040, unless previously utilized.
-The California research credit will carry forward indefinitely.
+The Company also has federal and California research and development credit carryforwards of approximately $41.0 million and $38.4 million, respectively, as of December 31, 2025.
+The federal research and development credit carryforwards will begin expiring in 2040, unless previously utilized.
+The California research and development credit will carry forward indefinitely.

-Utilization of the Company's net operating loss and research credit carryforwards may be subject to a substantial annual limitation due to ownership change limitations provided by Section 382 of the Internal Revenue Code of 1986, as amended, and similar state provisions.
-The annual limitations may result in the expiration of net operating loss carryforwards before utilization.
-The Company has completed analyses through December 31, 2023 to determine whether its net operating losses and credits are likely to be limited by Section 382.
-Based on this study, the Company determined that an ownership change, as defined under Section 382, occurred in 2018 and the resulting limitation significantly reduced the Company’s ability to utilize its net operating loss and credit carryovers before they expire.
-As a result, in 2019 the Company reduced its deferred tax assets for the net operating loss and research credit carryforwards that were projected to expire unused with a corresponding offset to the valuation allowance recorded against such assets.
-Additionally, future ownership changes under Section 382 may also limit the Company's ability to fully utilize any remaining tax benefits.
+Use of the Company's NOL and research and development credit carryforwards may be subject to a substantial annual limitation due to ownership change limitations provided by Section 382 of the Internal Revenue Code of 1986, as amended, and similar state provisions.
+The annual limitations may result in the expiration of NOL carryforwards before utilization.
+The Company has completed an analysis through December 31, 2024 to determine whether its NOLs and credits are likely to be limited by Section 382.
+The Company is currently in a loss position for the year ended December 31, 2025 and will continue monitoring future ownership changes under Section 382.
+Additionally, ownership changes occurring after December 31, 2025 and future years may also limit the Company’s ability to fully utilize any remaining tax benefits.

 The evaluation of uncertainty in a tax position is a two-step process.
 The first step involves recognition.
 The Company determines whether it is more likely than not that a tax position will be sustained upon tax examination, including resolution of any related appeals or litigation, based on only the technical merits of the position.
 The technical merits of a tax position are derived from both statutory and judicial authority (legislation and statutes, legislative intent, regulations, rulings, and case law) and their applicability to the facts and circumstances of the tax position.
 If a tax position does not meet the more-likely-than-not recognition threshold, the benefit of that position is not recognized in the financial statements.
 The second step is measurement.
 A tax position that meets the more-likely-than-not recognition threshold is measured to determine the amount of benefit to recognize in the financial statements.
 The tax position is measured as the largest amount of benefit that is greater than 50% likely of being realized upon ultimate resolution with a taxing authority.

-The following table summarizes the activity related to the Company’s gross unrecognized tax benefits at the beginning and end of the years ended December 31, 2024, 2023 and 2022 (in thousands):
+The following table summarizes the activity related to the Company’s gross unrecognized tax benefits at the beginning and end of the years ended December 31, 2025, 2024 and 2023 (in thousands):

 Year Ended December 31,

 The Company’s practice is to recognize interest and penalties related to income tax matters in income tax expense.
-The Company had no accrual for interest and penalties on the Company’s consolidated balance sheets and has not recognized interest and penalties in the consolidated statements of operations for the years ended December 31, 2024, 2023 and 2022.
-The Company does not expect any significant increases or decreases, other than the potential reduction as a result of the Section 382 limitation, to its unrecognized tax benefits within the next 12 months.
+The Company had no material accrual for interest and penalties on the Company’s consolidated balance sheets and the amount of interest and penalties recognized in the consolidated statements of operations were not material for the years ended December 31, 2025, 2024 and 2023.

 Undistributed earnings of the foreign subsidiaries are indefinitely reinvested.
 Thus, the Company has not recognized any deferred taxes on foreign unremitted earnings.